 Phuket

-The Tiger Kingdom, as it is known, is world-renowned for its famous beaches.
-With long strips of pristine white sand, lined with lush palm trees and stunning blue water, Phuket is the ultimate destination for you to soak in some rays and work on your tan.
+The Tiger Kingdom, as it is known, is world-renowned for its famous beaches, making it an incredible island paradise located in Southern Thailand and one of the best places to visit in Thailand for first timers.
+With long strips of pristine white sandy beaches, lined with lush palm trees and stunning blue water, Phuket is the ultimate destination for you to soak in some rays and work on your tan.
+If you're more the adventurous type, make sure to book a scuba diving day trip.

 Krabi